dmntk/dmntk.manual.tests/README.md

 ## Test directories structure

 Test are organized in directories starting from `./tests` (root directory).
-Each directory may contain either other directories (subdirectories) or test files.
+Each directory may contain either subdirectories or test files.

 ## Test files structure